daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 ## Hand me downs.

 If you look hard enough, you will find people giving away clothes.
-How often did I just drop off at the thrift store when if I had a friend ask me, I’d much rather give to a friend who needed some hand me down clothes than donate?
+How often did I just drop off clothes at the thrift store when if I had a friend ask me, I’d much rather give to a friend who needed some hand me down clothes than donate?
 Asking around never hurts, right?!
 I sometimes ask around on Facebook when I’m looking for something like this.
+Asking around and grabbing some hand me downs will surely help you create minimalist wardrobes for kids without breaking the budget.
+It's a win all around, I'd say!

 ## Host clothing swap parties when it’s not a pandemic.